Product Design ● Case studies

 Definition

-Product Design covers specific ways in which the user interacts with the product via UX widgets, voice, gestures, and hardware controls.
-Product design also defined the data the user provides, the data accessed from other systems, and the data that will be generated.
+Product Design covers the specific ways in which the user interacts with the product via UX widgets, voice, gestures, and hardware controls.
+Product design also defines the data the user provides, the data accessed from other systems, and the data that will be generated.

 Case studies